Mount Franklin (West Coast)

 Mount Franklin is located within Mount Aspiring National Park.
 Part of the Browning Range, it overlooks the Okuru River, 20 km northwest of Makarora, and rises to a height of 1862 m.

+Climate

+Based on the Köppen climate classification, Mount Franklin is located in a marine west coast climate zone.
+Prevailing westerly winds blow moist air from the Tasman Sea onto the mountain, where the air is forced upwards by the mountains (orographic lift), causing moisture to drop in the form of rain and snow.
+The months of December through February offer the most favourable weather for viewing or climbing this peak.